General Charles Edward Saul Jennings de Kilmaine

 Arc de Triomphe: KILMAINE on the north pillar

-Born in Ireland, Charles-Edouard-Saül Jennings moved with his family to France at age eleven where his father changed their last name to Kilmaine.
+Born in Ireland, Charles Edward Saul Jennings moved with his family to France at age eleven where his father changed their last name to Kilmaine.
 In 1774 he enlisted in the army as a dragoon and then in 1778 he joined the Navy.
-After a brief stint in Senegal, Kilmaine joined the volunteers of Lauzun in 1780 and was promoted to sous-lieutenant.
+After a brief stint in Senegal, Kilmaine joined the volunteers of Lauzun in 1780 and was commissioned as a sous-lieutenant.
 With this group Kilmaine took part in the American Revolutionary War under Rochambeau's overall command.
 After the conclusion of that war, a promotion to lieutenant finally came for Kilmaine in 1786.

 In June of 1795 Kilmaine was reintegrated in the army as a general and he became deputy commander of the cavalry of the Army of Italy under General Stengel.
-The next year General Bonaparte took command of the Army of Italy to lead it to victory, and after Stengel was killed in April Kilmaine became the commander of the cavalry of the Army of Italy.
-Kilmaine commanded the advance guard for a time during the campaign and went on to serve at the crossing of the Mincio at Borghetto and at the Battle of Castiglione .
-That September he fought at Due Castelli and Saint-Georges before directing the siege of Mantua, and then in December he resigned his command due to illness.
+The next year General Bonaparte took command of the Army of Italy and after Stengel was killed in April Kilmaine became the commander of the cavalry of the Army of Italy.
+Regarding Kilmaine's abilities, Masséna said that Kilmaine never took chances and Bonaparte complained to Carnot that "since Stengel's death, I no longer have a cavalry commander who fights."1 Kilmaine commanded the advance guard for a time during the campaign and went on to serve at the crossing of the Mincio at Borghetto and at the Battle of Castiglione .
+That September he fought at Due Castelli and Saint-Georges before directing the Siege of Mantua, and then in December he resigned his command due to illness.

 In 1797 Kilmaine was left in charge of French operations in Italy as the army continued into Austria.
 He defeated Venetian insurgents in April before being replaced by General Augereau in May.
 Kilmaine continued to serve in various positions with the Army of Italy until that December when he was given command of the cavalry of the Army of England.
 The next year he was named commander-in-chief of the Army of England and for a time he helped plan another expedition to Ireland, but he resigned in December of 1798 due to illness again.
 He died a year later of chronic dysentery.